sudharshan20/Blog-Django/README.md

 7.Enter the following commands
 8.python manage.py migrate
 9.python manage.py makemigrations
+10.python manage.py createsuperuser
-10.python manage.py runserver
+11.python manage.py runserver
-11.Hope you have a active internet connection to experience bootstrap and css.
+12.Hope you have a active internet connection to experience bootstrap and css.
 Please do install django and virtual environment befor doing the steps